 Keeping in a tank

-Despite the above mentioned, the striped Raphael catfish quite often leaves its shelter to study everything around it during the day.
-As a rule the fish becomes braver as it grows and adult species will often swim around the tank both when the lights are on and off.
+Despite its shy nature, the striped Raphael catfish often ventures out of its shelter during the day to explore its surroundings.
+As the fish matures, it typically becomes bolder, swimming around the tank both with the lights on and off.

-Plants are not necessary in the tank, but they will be helpful in terms of reducing the amount of light getting to the tank bottom and providing additional shelter to the fish.
+While plants are not strictly necessary in the tank, they can be beneficial for reducing light penetration and providing extra shelter for the fish.

 Diet

-The striped Raphael catfish is omnivorous and it’s easy to feed it.
-In the wild they feed on mussels, crustaceans and detritus.
-The fish is a bottom feeder, so it means that it eats everything it can find on a river on a tank bottom.
+The striped Raphael catfish is omnivorous and easy to feed, making it a suitable choice for aquarists of all levels.
+In the wild, its diet consists of mussels, crustaceans, and detritus.
+As a bottom feeder, this catfish scavenges everything it can find along the river or on the tank bottom.

 Tank mates